Menokin

-Menokin, also known as Francis Lightfoot Lee House, was the plantation of Francis Lightfoot Lee near Warsaw, Virginia, built for him by his wife's father, John Tayloe II, of nearby Mount Airy.
+Menokin, also known as Francis Lightfoot Lee House, was the plantation of Francis Lightfoot Lee near Warsaw, Virginia, built for him by his wife's father, Col. John Tayloe II, of nearby Mount Airy, the wealthiest planter in the country.
 Lee, a Founding Father, was a signer of the United States Declaration of Independence.
 Menokin was declared a National Historic Landmark in 1971.

 Historic American Buildings Survey (HABS) documentation, including photos from the 1940s, shows the house standing and reported that it was in poor condition, awaiting a restorer.
 The National Park Service webpage shows the house in ruins, but reports that woodwork had been removed and placed in storage in the 1960s.
 Although the house has partly collapsed, the Menokin Foundation has developed a plan to restore the house using glass segments to fill missing portions of the building instead of trying to restore the house to its original condition.

 Native American settlement

 Before the Menokin plantation was ever developed, this area along Cat Point Creek (also called Rappahannock Creek) was home to the Rappahannock Indian Tribe.
 In 1608, Capt.
 John Smith explored the creeks that feed into the Rappahannock River and recorded his meetings with the Rappahannocks, which gives us a written glimpse into the area and its people at that time.
 The general plantation site was referred to as "Menokin" by the Rappahannocks.
 The meaning of the word is unknown today.
 Francis Lightfoot Lee kept the name for his home.